lcdm-uiuc/info490-fa15/Week4/lesson2.md

 By the end of this lesson, you will be able to:

+- Understand what strings are.
-- Understand and manipulate strings within Python using various operators, such as in, and using for loops and the if comparison operator.
+- Manipulate strings within Python using various operators, such as in, and using for loops and the if comparison operator.
+- Understand what lists are, and how their output is organized.
+- Understand how to call one element of a list
+- Manipulate lists using list operators.
 -

 ### Time Estimate ###